New Play Development

 We welcome submissions of new and previously produced scripts from professional playwrights, literary agencies, dramaturgs and literary managers, and directors and artistic directors of professional theatre companies.
-For unsolicited submissions please send only a brief synopsis of the play and a script sample of the first 10 pages.
+For unsolicited submissions, please send a brief synopsis of the play and the script.
 We do not provide feedback on unsolicited script submissions and will respond only to the submissions in which we have an interest.
 Submissions can be sent to email@example.com.

 The Arts Club programs new Canadian work on our stages on a regular basis.
 To gain more insight into the kind of new plays we are developing, please attend our free public readings during our annual ReACT: New Plays In Progress event.

 Resources for Playwrights